Skip to main content

 Five key advantages of mRNA vaccine technology

 1. High efficacy in preventing severe illness.
 One of the most important benefits of mRNA vaccines is their high success rate in preventing serious illness, hospitalization, and death.
-Early clinical trials for the two COVID mRNA vaccines showed a greater than 90% efficacy rate in preventing infection and high efficacy in preventing severe disease, hospitalization, and death.3 For older Americans who already have an elevated risk, this level of protection can mean the difference between a mild infection and a life-threatening one.
+Early clinical trials for the two COVID mRNA vaccines showed a minimum 94% efficacy in preventing infection and high efficacy in preventing severe disease, hospitalization, and death.3 For older Americans who already have an elevated risk, this level of protection can mean the difference between a mild infection and a life-threatening one.

 2. Rapid vaccine development.
 Why are mRNA vaccines faster to develop?
 Since they don’t require the growth of live virus cultures in a lab—a very time-consuming process—these vaccines can be developed with much greater speed than traditional vaccines.
 Once the mRNA is designed and synthesized, it can be quickly mass-produced.
 This was an important advantage at the peak of the COVID pandemic, as the swift development of mRNA vaccines enabled a faster and more efficient national and global vaccination effort.
 For older adults, this means quicker access to critical protection during viral outbreaks.